IliaMaz/chuck-norris-CNFPC-20-03-2020/README.md

 5. Show the data in the component HTML .. don't forget to use the directives Library for the flags : flag-icon-css
     Use the "language_code"

+# Continuous Intergration
+Create a Github Repository linked to your project
+Go to "netlify.com" to create a "new site from git"
+In the deploy section :
+- command : ng build --prod
+- folder : dist/chuck-norris

+# Progressive Web Application
+ng add @angular/pwa in your working folder